 SECTION 1.
-The fficers of the Association shall be nominated.
+The ECNA shall be represented by an elected Board Officers of the Association, herein referred to as the Board, which shall be voted into office by a majority of general Members at the December meeting of each calendar year, and shall take office on January 1 of the following year.

+Votes for Board Officers may be cast in person, by mail or electronically.

+Votes for Board Officers shall not be by proxy by another person and may only be by Members.

+SECTION 2.
+All Board Officers shall be nominated by the general membership.

 Nominations may be made from the floor by any ECNA member present at the time and date of the December election meeting.

-The Board select a nominating committee consisting of three members and one alternate.
-One committee member, but not more than one, shall be a member of the Board .
+The Board Officers may select a nominating committee consisting of three members and one alternate.
+One committee member, but not more than one, shall be a member of the Board Officers.
 The committee shall submit a report of nominations to the membership at the October meeting and their report shall be published in the December Association newsletter.

-SECTION .
-The fficers shall serve for a one-year termmay serve until their respective successors are elected.
+SECTION 3.
+The Board Officers shall serve for a one-year term and may serve until their respective successors are elected.
 All officers may succeed themselves except the President who may not be elected to serve more than two successive terms.

 SECTION 4.
-All fficers shall serve without pay, but shall be reimbursed for normal expenses incurred in the performance of their duties.
+All Board Officers shall serve on a voluntary basis without pay, but shall be reimbursed for normal expenses incurred in the performance and scope of their duties.

 SECTION 5.
-General management of the Association’s affairs shall be entrusted to the Board .
-The President shall make a report to the membership of actions taken by the Board .
+General management of the Association’s affairs shall be entrusted to the Board Officers.
+The President shall make a quarterly report to the general membership of actions taken by the Board Officers.

 SECTION 6.
+BOARD OFFICERS.
+The Board shall be comprised of the President, Vice-President, Secretary, Treasurer, and six At-Large positions plus the Past President.

+The At-Large Board positions shall be reserved for under-represented residents with the sole purpose of ensuring that the Board represents the full diversity of the neighborhood in terms of culture, language, economic status, age, gender, sexual orientation and ability.

+Two At-Large Board positions may be filled by anyone in the neighborhood.

-BOARD .
-The Board shall be comprised of the President, Vice-President, Secretary, TreasurerFour At-Large Board positions shall be filled by under-represented neighborhood members such as but not limited to residents of Ethiopian, Burmese, Latinx, Black Americans, Garden Court Apartments, Advenir Apartments, and Hope Communities / Hidden Brook Apartments residents.
+Four At-Large Board positions shall be filled only by under-represented or under-served neighborhood members such as but not limited to residents of Ethiopian, Burmese, Latinx, Black Americans, Garden Court Apartments, Advenir Apartments, and Hope Communities / Hidden Brook Apartments residents.

 All Board Officers shall serve for one two-year terms.

-shall serve in a non-voting advisory capacity to the elected Board.
+All Board Officers carry one Board vote, except the Past President, who shall serve only in a non-voting advisory capacity to the elected Board for one year.

 SECTION 7.
-DUTIES.
-The Association’s elected officers shall serve in their respective capacities both with regard to the Association and its meetings and the Board and its meetings.
+DUTIES OF THE BOARD OFFICERS.
+The Association’s elected Board officers shall serve in their respective capacities both with regard to the Association and its meetings and the Board and its meetings as follows.